kenjyco/kenjyco/setup-mac-and-tips.md

     - Click the box by "I accept the terms" on "Our Service Agreement has Changed", then click "Accept"

+# Multiple users with access to homebrew

+> Assumes homebrew has already been installed the default way (via their setup
+> script, executed by your primary user).

+- Open "System Preferences" and select "Users & Groups"
+    - Click the lock and enter your password
+    - Click the `+` sign
+    - In the "New Account" dropdown, select "Group"
+    - Enter `homebrew` as the Full Name and click "Create Group"
+    - Check the box next to your user
+- Open a Terminal, use the new group and update permissions

+    ```
+    % sudo chgrp -R homebrew $(brew --prefix)/*

+    % sudo chmod -R g+w $(brew --prefix)/*
+    ```

 # The brew cask sequence

 > To install GUI programs in the past with homebrew, you had to do something